 - Having high blood pressure in pregnancy, particularly pre-eclampsia that begins before 34 weeks, means that you have a higher chance of developing high blood pressure in later life.
 We will advise you on further investigations, and lifestyle advice, to help you reduce the risk.

-Women with kidney disease who are pregnant or considering pregnancy should be invited to attend our specialist obstetric renal clinic.
+People with kidney disease who are pregnant or considering pregnancy should be invited to attend our specialist obstetric renal clinic.